Knowledge Base Style Guide

 This section describes what caused the issue to happen and why it was introduced, if known.

-Link to docs, blog posts, issues and other relevant materials inline as necessary.
+Link to docs, blog posts, issues, and other supporting materials inline as necessary.

-Provides context to any of the above sections.
-While information should be concise and clear, we can dive deeper into information or steps such as:
+Providing additional information is optional, but can be useful for sharing related topics that are not addressed in other sections.
+While most sections should be concise and clear, we can dive deeper into information or steps such as:

-- Specific locations of logs / errors mentioned in the description
+- Specific locations of logs, errors, or other data mentioned in the description

 - Alternative commands to find information in the solution